pdoehle/swc-notes/ecology_r.md

 - To do useful things, we need to assign values to objects
 - The assignment operator in R is `<-`
+- You can also use `=`, but historically R has used `<-`
+  - Careful: `=` is used to pass arguments within a function which is different than assignment!

 > In many programming languages, data is stored in *variables.* R uses the term *object* due to differences in the way memory is managed in R.